Getting on the name train and suggestions for when (and how) to charge for sound work

 The Old Soundman

 There’s simply no denying the love from The Old Soundman.
-Check out more from OSM here.
+Read more from him here.